petabyt/fp/README.md

 # Fujifilm Profile parser
-This library parses Fujifilm profiles and converts between formats.

-## What is a profile?
+Parser, validator, and converter for Fujifilm profile formats

-A profile (you could also call it a 'recipe') stores all information needed to produce a jpeg from a RAF file.
-These settings are fed into the camera image processor to produce the same jpeg as if it were taken on the camera.
+A profile (you could also call it a 'recipe') stores all information needed to produce a jpeg from a raw file.
+Most Fuji cameras are capable of applying these profiles to existing raw files, allowing settings for a photo to be altered afterwards and produce jpegs as if they were taken on the scene.

+This library aims to be able to parse and validate profile formats used by [X Raw Studio](https://fujifilm-x.com/global/products/software/x-raw-studio/), mainly the raw data structure sent over PTP/USB.

+The results for this project were obtained through black-box reversing with [vcam](https://github.com/petabyt/vcam).

 ## Profile Formats
 ### FP1/FP2/FP3